derekvawdrey/CS401R-Midterm2/README.md

-# Falling Objects Avoidance Game
+# Meteor Explosion Avoidance Game

-A reinforcement learning game where you (or an AI agent) play as a monster that must avoid falling objects.
-Objects fall from the sky, and you get a 2-step warning before they fall.
-When objects land, they create walls that you cannot walk through.
-You die if a falling object hits you.
+A reinforcement learning game where you (or an AI agent) play as a monster that must avoid exploding meteors.
+Meteors fall from the sky, and you get a 2-step warning before they land and explode.
+When meteors explode, they create a dangerous 3×3 explosion radius.
+You die if you're caught in the explosion!

 ## The Goal
-Our goal is to train a RL model that will learn to play the game the best it can - avoiding falling objects and navigating around walls.
+Our goal is to train a RL model that will learn to play the game the best it can - avoiding meteor explosions and surviving as long as possible.

 ## Game Mechanics

-- **Player**: You control a monster that can move in 4 directions (UP, RIGHT, DOWN, LEFT)
+- **Player**: You control a monster that can move in 4 directions (UP, RIGHT, DOWN, LEFT) or stay in place
-- **Falling Objects**: Objects appear at random positions on the board
+- **Meteors**: Meteors appear at random positions on the board (40% chance to target your current position)
-- **Warning System**: Objects show a warning indicator at the landing position 2 steps before they land
+- **Warning System**: Meteors show a warning indicator at the landing position 2 steps before they explode
-- **Walls**: When objects land, they create permanent walls at that position
+- **Explosion System**: When meteors land, they explode in a 3×3 radius (center + 8 adjacent cells)
+- **Explosion Effect**: Explosions are visible for 2 steps after they occur, showing the danger zone
-- **Collision**: You die if you're at a position when an object lands on it, or if you try to walk into a wall
+- **Collision**: You die if you're in the explosion radius when a meteor explodes
+- **No Permanent Obstacles**: Meteors explode and disappear - the board stays clear for navigation

 ## Running the code